johnsogade/CUDAatScaleForTheEnterpriseCourseProject/src/README.md

-# boxFilterNPP - Box Filter with NPP
+# filterNPP - Box Filter with NPP

 ## Description

-A NPP CUDA Sample that demonstrates how to use NPP FilterBox function to perform a Box Filter.
+A NPP CUDA Sample that demonstrates how to use NPP functions to perform a Box and Gauss Filter with border control.

 ## Key Concepts